Date:Wednesday 16 October 2019

 The Ensembl project provides a comprehensive and integrated source of annotation of mainly vertebrate genome sequences.
-This workshop is aimed at researchers and developers interested in exploring Ensembl beyond the website.
-The workshop covers how to use the Ensembl REST APIs, including understanding the major endpoints and how to write Python/Perl/R scripts to call them.
+Our sister project Ensembl Genomes covers bacteria, plants, fungi, protists and (invertebrate) metazoa.
+This workshop is aimed at researchers and developers interested in exploring the data beyond the websites.
+The workshop covers how to use the Ensembl REST APIs, including understanding the major endpoints and how to write Python/R/Perl scripts to call them.

 This course does not cover the background to the Ensembl data and participants should have previously attended an Ensembl browser course (such as the one on the 15th October).
 This course does not cover the basics of programming.

 "Wish I had taken the course long time ago.
 Didn't know before how good and powerful APIs are!"
 API workshop, EMBL-EBI, January 2016

 "I really enjoyed the course, and the ENSEMBL API will become a very relevant part of my toolset."
 API workshop, Cambridge, December 2013

 If you think you'd like to host a similar course at your institute, you can find out more on the Ensembl workshops page.

 Bioinformaticians and wet-lab biologists who can program in Perl, Python or R. The Ensembl browser workshop is a pre-requisite for this course.

 After this course participants should be able to:

 - Synthesise the data types accessible through the Ensembl REST API